RealDeanZhao/sf-movies-server/README.md

 ```

 ### The original data doesn't have the coordinate information
-> Solution 1: Write a script to get all the coordinate information from GOOGLE and then store it into the database.

-> Solution 2: Call GOOGLE API from the client side.
+> Solution: Call Google API after get the movies from the database and then return them back to the client.
+Note: Google API has the request limitation.